bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial04.md

 2. You will need to make use of the counter to position the y-coordinate of the circle

-## Extra Challenges: Drawing with Loops
+## Extra Practice: Drawing with Loops
 Practice creating the following shapes using a while loop.
-The first three shapes are recommended for everyone.
-The last two (spirograph ones) are optional.
+While this section of the assignment is optional, we recommend everyone try the first three shapes.
+The last two (spirograph ones) are more challenging.
 If you pursue the latter two, see if you can get implementation ideas here (or using some other source).

 <img class="med-lg center frame" src="/assets/images/tutorial03/shapes.png" />